-· customers' budgetary constraints and priorities;

-- · the timing of customers' budget cycles; - · the need by some customers for lengthy evaluations prior to purchasing products; and - · the length and timing of customers' approval processes.
+- customers' budgetary constraints and priorities; - the timing of customers' budget cycles; - the need by some customers for lengthy evaluations prior to purchasing products; and - the length and timing of customers' approval processes.

-Our typical sales cycles for more substantial enterprise customers can often be long, and we expect that this lengthy sales cycle may continue or could even increase.
+Our typical sales cycles for more substantial enterprise customers can often be long, and we expect that this lengthy sales cycle may continue or could even increase, particularly during times of uncertain or volatile macroeconomic conditions.
 In the large enterprise market, the customer's decision to use our platform may be an enterprise-wide decision or may require the approval of senior management, which may not only lengthen the sales cycle but also reduce the likelihood of completing a sale.
-The COVID-19 pandemic has disrupted the operations of our customers making sales cycles more complex.
 Delayed and more complex sales cycles could cause our operating results and financial condition to suffer in a given period.
 If we cannot adequately expand and scale our sales force, we will experience further delays in signing new customers, which could slow our revenue growth.